Gordon999/Pi-MP3_Player/README.md

 If you don't have a /home/pi/Queue.txt file when you start the script it will generate one from the tracks it finds on the USB stick(s).
 Clicking on New Track List will make a new list from the USB stick(s).

-You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT ), Shuffle the tracks, Restore to original track order, switch to next USB drive, Artist, Album or Next / Previous Track.
+You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT ), Shuffle the tracks, Restore to original A-Z Artist track order, switch to next / previous Artist, Album Track.

 You can also set a SLEEP period and the pi will shutdown after that, or SHUTDOWN will shutdown immediately.

 You'll need to run...